 So, where can you save and where should you pull some of your money out?
-Here’s a breakdown of the wedding expenses.
+Here’s how much does a wedding cost:

 Luckily for the groom, he only spends an average of $280 on the tux and accessories.
 For women, they can be used to seeing shows from TLC that demonstrate some of the biggest dress budgets.

 In 2016, her dress was reported to cost an average of $1,564 which is more than 2015 which was $1,469.
 Every girl dreams of being a princess on her wedding day, and the dress is the biggest influence.

 The venue is the biggest chunk in the wedding budget.
 For a reception hall, couples spend an average of $16,107 on the hall.
 The year before it was only $14,788.
 While that’s still not a cheap price, that’s $2,000 less than the current average.
 Wedding sites for the ceremony can cost $2,197 (2016).

 It’s not uncommon for people to hire a wedding planner.
 The median salary for a wedding planner is around $46,490, but luckily for the bride and groom that’s not from just their wedding.
 A couple should plan to pay $2,037 for a planner (2016).

 The more people you invite, the more invitations you have to order or make.
 Some people send out double invitations: a “save the date” and then the invitation regarding RSVP and the location of the wedding.
 Wedding invitations can cost $462 which is an increase from $445 in 2015.